jlindsey/leach/README.md

         "locality": ["Arlington"],
         "organization": ["My Org"],
         "organizational_unit": ["My Dept"]
+    },
+    "dns_config": {}
 }
-}
 ```

 Where `email` is the address to register with LetsEncrypt, and `ident` is the default CSR Subject
 identification info.
-This will allow the service to start up and generate a new LetsEncrypt
+The `dns_config` object is explained lower down.
+This will allow the service
-account (storing the info in `{PREFIX}/auth`).
+to start up and generate a new LetsEncrypt account (storing the info in `{PREFIX}/auth`).

 See below for additional configuration options and their defaults.
-The two JSON keys above are the
+The three JSON keys above are the
 minimum to get a working setup.

+Once the `{PREFIX}/auth` key is created in Consul (after the first successful authentication), you
+should copy this data to a secure backup.

 Cert Management
 ---------------